naoshibaikyu/superbuddn/epilogues/incorrect6.md

 Clara: Okay, I’m going to get the wedding cake.

-Nadine: Perfect, while you do that I’ll check on the ring bear.
+Nadine Happy: Perfect, while you do that I’ll check on the ring bear.

 Clara: ...

 Clara: You mean ring bearER, right?

-Nadine: ...
+Nadine Shocked: ...

 Clara: Look me in the eyes and tell me you are not going to bring a dangerous wild animal to our wedding.